 Higher risks for children

 Children are considered to be particularly susceptible to possible effects of high levels of manganese exposure because they absorb more and excrete less of the mineral than adults.
 This adds up to a greater potential for exposure in the very young.
 Since manganese’s effects on the developing nervous system have not been adequately studied, it is especially prudent for pregnant women and young children to have drinking water that is below the manganese EPA action level.

 ATSDR reports several studies that showed decreased ability in neuro-behavioral performance testing and in several educational parameters in children exposed to high level of MN in drinking water and diet for several years.

-For a complete article written on the topic of manganese published in Water Technology Magazine, see the link at http://h2ocare.com/publications/ and then click on the article titled, “Manganese, The Good For You, Bad For You Mineral”
+For a complete article written on the topic of manganese published in Water Technology Magazine that we had published, see the link at https://h2opublications/ and then click on the article titled, “Manganese, The Good For You, Bad For You Mineral”

 OTHER AFFECTS OF MANGANESE, IRON, AND HARD WATER

 Some of the affects of these contaminants include corrosion and scaling inside pipes, major staining throughout the home’s showers, bathtubs, and sinks and destruction of hot water heaters way ahead of their useful life.
 Without water softening, hard water scale can also build-up inside hot water heaters insulating the temperature sensor inside the tank causing them to work much harder to bring the temperature up to the set level.
 This will reduce the useful life of your hot water heater and require early replacement.
 For those using their well water for outside lawn irrigation, iron and manganese can cause major staining of outside walkways, house siding and anyplace the water touches.
 See the link at https://h2ocare.com/lawn-irrigation/.

 WHAT WILL A WATER SOFTENER REMOVE?